nyc-crh/site/content/gallery/interview-with-jitu-weusi.md

 draft: false
 date: 2013-05-25
 displaydate:
-title: Interview with Jitu Weusi on Mayoral Control of New York City Schools
+title: Interview with Jitu Weusi on Mayoral Control of New York City Schools (excerpt)
 author:
 citation: >
  "Interview with Jitu Weusi on Mayoral Control of New York City Schools," in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/interview-with-jitu-weusi.